Volume 53 Issue 11 November 2003

 Gabriel Fawcett investigates how the Germans commemorate the losses they sustained in the First and Second World Wars.

-Forty years after the fatal assassination of JFK, during which time conspiracy theories have flourished, Andrew Cook returns to the idea of the unaided assassin, and finds several twentieth-century examples.
+Andrew Cook looks at the idea of the unaided assassin, and finds several 20th-century examples.